Learn to row for seniors

 The club runs courses for both juniors and seniors who are interested in trying the sport.
 The learn to row courses begin with a dry start stage — training on rowing machines, then progressing onto a wet start stage where attendees will have the opportunity to get out on the water.

-Our introductory course run over three weeks and costs of £60 per person.
-There are a total of six sessions and are typically run on Sunday afternoons and Wednesdays from 6.30-8.30pm.
+Our introductory course run over two weeks and costs of £60 per person.
+There are a total of four sessions over two weekends on Saturday 10th and Sunday 11th April, then Saturday 17th and Sunday 18th April 2021, all from 1 pm to 4 pm.

 During the course you will learn: